shahzaneer/Core-Object-Oriented-Programming/InterviewPrepGuide.md

 # Interview Preparation Guide
+  `OOP is one of the Most Elementary Skill A Computer Scientist Should Acquire !`

 - Follow these Sites to go through the Interview Questions for acing your Theoretical rounds!
 - [GeekForGeeks](https://www.geeksforgeeks.org/commonly-asked-oop-interview-questions/)

 - [JavaPoint](https://www.javatpoint.com/oops-interview-questions)